Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Exact feedback linearization of flat systems

 constructed from the functions $g$, the flat parameterization $F_u$ of the input and the map $\Psi$.
 Applying this feedback to system \eqref{eq:intro_nlsys} yields the closed-loop system

 with the state $(x,z)$ and the new input $v$.
 It can then be show that the transformation $y_{[0,R]}=\Psi(x,z,v)$ puts the closed-loop system into the Brunovsk\'y normal form

-The top variables $y^j=\Psi^j(x,z,v)$, $j=1,\ldots,m$ of the integrator chains in \eqref{eq:closed_loop_system_Brunovsky_dynamic} obviously form a linearizing output of the closed-loop system.
-These top variables are in fact just the components of the flat output $\varphi(x,u,u_{[1]},\ldots)$ of the original system expressed in terms of the state $(x,z)$ and the input $v$ of the closed-loop system \eqref{eq:endogenous_dynamic_feedback_closed_loop_2}.
-The closed-loop system thus has the linear input-output behavior $y_{[R]}=v$ between the new input $v$ and the flat output $y^j=\varphi^j(x,u,u_{[1]},\ldots)=\Psi^j(x,z,v)$.
+The top variables $y^j=\Psi^j(x,z,v)$, $j=1,\dots,m$ of the integrator chains in \eqref{eq:closed_loop_system_Brunovsky_dynamic} obviously form a~linearizing output of the closed-loop system.
+These top variables are in fact just the components of the flat output $\varphi(x,u,u_{[1]},\dots)$ of the original system expressed in terms of the state $(x,z)$ and the input $v$ of the closed-loop system \eqref{eq:endogenous_dynamic_feedback_closed_loop_2}.
+The closed-loop system thus has the linear input-output behavior $y_{[R]}=v$ between the new input $v$ and the flat output~${y^j=\varphi^j(x,u,u_{[1]},\dots)=\Psi^j(x,z,v)}$.
 In other words, feedback \eqref{eq:endogenous_dynamic_feedback_2} introduces the highest time derivatives $\varphi_{[R]}$ which are present in \eqref{eq:parameterization} as the new input $v$.

 As already mentioned, for the design of a tracking control, it is desirable to choose the orders $a^j$ of the time derivatives of the components of the flat output which are used as new (closed-loop) input $v$ as low as possible to obtain tracking error dynamics of minimal order.
-The following theorem provides easily verifiable conditions which assure that a given selection of time derivatives of a flat output can be introduced as new (closed-loop) input $v$. \begin{thm} Consider system \eqref{eq:intro_nlsys} with flat output $y=\varphi(x,u,u_{[1]},\ldots)$.
-An $m$-tuple of time derivatives $y_{[A]}=\varphi_{[A]}(x,u,u_{[1]},\ldots)$ of this flat output with $A\leq R$ and the property that the differentials $\D x,\D\varphi_{[A]},\D\varphi_{[A+1]},\ldots,\D\varphi_{[R-1]}$ are linearly independent can be introduced as a new input $v$ by an endogenous feedback of the form
+The following theorem provides easily verifiable conditions which assure that a given selection of time derivatives of a flat output can be introduced as new (closed-loop) input $v$.
+The multi-index $R$ in this theorem again refers to the minimal multi-index such that \eqref{eq:parameterization} in Definition \ref{def:flatness} holds. \begin{Theorem} Consider system \eqref{eq:intro_nlsys} with flat output $y=\varphi(x,u,u_{[1]},\dots,u_{[q]})$.
+For any $m$-tuple $y_{[A]}$ with $A\leq R$, satisfying the property that the differentials $\D x,\D\varphi_{[A]},\D\varphi_{[A+1]},\dots,\D\varphi_{[R-1]}$ are linearly independent, there exists an endogenous feedback of the form